-$R{dTest} \ge W_e$ and $n{RD2} \ge W_e$
+$R{dTest} \geqslant W_e$ and $n{RD2} \geqslant W_e$

-where:
+where

-$R{dTest}$ is the design negative wind load resistance of the system based on test (kN·m-2)
+R{dTest} is the design negative wind load resistance of the system based on test (kN.m-2)

-$W_e$ is the maximum design wind load (kN·m-2)
+W_e is the maximum design wind load (kN·m-2)

-nRD2 is the design pull-out resistance of the system and is based on characteristic values from site tests and the number of fixings per unit area must be $\geq$ as tested in SFB test (kN·m-2).
+n{RD2} is the design pull-out resistance of the system and is based on characteristic values from site tests; the number of fixings per unit area must be \geq as tested in SFB test (kN·m-2).

-7.16 The insulation system is mechanically fixed through mesh/insulation to the substrate wall with a minimum of 1 fixing through the insulation and 4 fixings applied through the reinforcement mesh, or 7 fixings per square metre, as per the fixing patterns shown in Figure 6, and in conjunction with a minimum 40% coverage of supplementary adhesive (see section 16).
-The design wind load resistance is only applicable to the system tested and as described in section 7.14.
+7.16 The insulation system is mechanically fixed through the mesh/insulation to the substrate wall with a minimum of 1 fixing through the insulation and 4 fixings applied through the reinforcement mesh, or 7 fixings per square metre, as per the fixing patterns shown in Figure 6, and in conjunction with a minimum 40% coverage of supplementary adhesive (see section 16 of this Certificate).
+The design wind load resistance is only applicable to the system tested and as described in 7.14.
 No enhancement to the wind load resistance may be gained by the addition of fixings; however, additional fixings may be required depending on the design and installation conditions.